-- The date the Plan is terminated. - The last day of the coverage period corresponding to the work period for which your employer was required to make a contribution on your behalf, and, if applicable, you were credited with the minimum number of hours required to maintain eligibility during the corresponding work period. - The last day of the coverage period for which you last made a timely self-payment, if allowed to do so.
+- The date the Plan is terminated. - The last day of the coverage period for which your employer was required to make a contribution on your behalf, and, - for all employees of employers other than Barclays Center, you were credited with the minimum number of days required to maintain eligibility, during the corresponding work period. - The last day of the coverage period for which you were credited with the maximum number of disability credits allowed. - The last day of the coverage period for which you last made a timely self-payment, if allowed to do so.

-See page G-15 for special rules that apply if your employer's CBA expires.
+See page G-17 for special rules that apply if your employer's CBA expires.